makinggoodsoftware/demo/README.md

-To build project: ./node_modules/.bin/webpack -d
+To build project: npm run postinstall
-To start server: npm start
+To start server: npm run serve

 To import data from spreadsheet: last two columns should be product description and price